Preparing for the C.P.A. Exam

 the CPA designation.

 There are a many ways to meet the requirements to sit for the CPA Exam.
-The most direct path is to complete a B.S. in Business Administration with a concentration in accounting and to continue with a Master’s of Accountancy.
+The most direct path is to complete a bachelor's degree in Accounting and to continue with a Master’s of Accountancy.
 However, those with baccalaureates in English, math, science, etc. do not have to start over to sit for the CPA Exam.
 They can earn additional college credits to qualify and prepare for taking the CPA Exam.
 Regardless of your educational background or prior work experience, anyone can qualify to sit for the CPA Exam.

 Note: Before beginning any program, consideration should be given to which option is the best fit for your long-term goals, financial abilities and time constraints.

 The Certified Public Accountant (CPA) designation is recognized nationally and internationally.
 Employers know that individuals with the CPA designation have demonstrated a specific level of knowledge in the public accounting arena, typically in the areas of taxation and/or accounting and auditing.

 The CPA designation creates a level playing field nationally and often leads to significant increases in starting salaries.
 According to the Institute of Management Accountants (IMA), IMA members who earned their CPA earned on average $13,000 more than those without their CPA.
 Salaries for those with a graduate degree increased by $10,000.

 Students interested in public accounting are encouraged to earn a bachelor's degree in Accounting and a Master’s of Accountancy (MAcc) before sitting for the Certified Public Accounting Exam.
 Pass rates on the CPA Exam are twice as high for those with a graduate degree.

 ENGL 1020 - Rhetoric and Composition with a C or better

 MATH 1830 - Calculus for Management, Life, and Social Sciences with a C or better

 ECON 1010 - Principles of Economics: Macroeconomics with a C or better